-The VR Supervisor must approve any self-employment service, including feasibility analysis for a self-employment enterprise.
+The VR Supervisor must approve any self-employment service, including feasibility analysis for a selfemployment enterprise.
 This means that the VRS must be consulted for a determination during vocational assessment and prior to IPE signatures and approval, as the feasibility study should not be included on the customer's IPE.

-In consulting about and approving services that will lead to an employment outcome in selfemployment, the VRS should find a clear rationale written by the VRC in the case narrative explaining how the following information about the customer indicates the customer's likely success in self-employment:
+In consulting about and approving services that will lead to an employment outcome in selfemployment, the VRS should find a clear rationale written by the VRC in a case note explaining how the following information about the customer indicates the customer's likely success in self-employment: